almsam/Open-Cycle/README.md

 - Local or cloud-based storage (localForage / MongoDB) - local as default
 - Deployable as a PWA — should work on iOS, Android, web, and desktop

+#### Advanced requirements
+- Visual insights with simple charts (using Chart.js)
+- Local reminders and notifications (via Capacitor)
+- Basic ML models for prediction (probably Statsmodels or Sci-kit for Py)